 At closing, you'll be asked to sign a number of documents and pay any closing costs.
-You'll need to submit a check for the downpayment, taxes and insurance into the escrow account.
-That money will be held there until the transactions are complete, then it will be transferred to the appropriate parties.
+You'll need to submit a check for the down payment and closing costs, including any taxes and insurance which may due shortly after closing.
+You will also need to provide the necessary funds to establish the escrow account.
+Once the transaction is complete, that money will be transferred to the appropriate parties.
 That is called disbursement and generally a lawyer or title agent will coordinate that process with the seller and/or the seller's attorney.

 After the funds are disbursed, all mortgage payments throughout the life of the loan will be handled by a mortgage servicer (which may be the same company you received your mortgage from).
 Each month, you will receive a statement from your mortgage servicer that shows your principal, interest, and escrow payments as well as your loan balance and any changes to your payment.